dm3/BranchTests.jl/README.md

 will print

 ```
 Test Summary:        | Pass  Total
-Vector        |    2      2
-Test Summary: | Pass  Total
-Vector        |    2      2
+Branches - Vector(2) |    4      4
 ```

 I'd like to see

 ```
 Test Summary:        | Pass  Total
+Branches - Vector(2) |    4      4
-Vector - adds one element |    2      2
+    adds one element |    1      1
-Test Summary:             | Pass  Total
-Vector - equality         |    2      2
+    equality         |    1      1
 ```

-Every root test branch description should be suffixed by the test branch leaf which passed.
-This can _probably_ be done when the underlying `TestSet` is a `Test.DefaultTestSet` by modifying the `description` field before it's printed out.
-It is a hack though, so I'd prefer any better idea!
+or something to the above effect.
+We should see a line for every test branch leaf which passed.